symbol/symbol-docs/source/concepts/mosaic.rst

 Absolute and relative amounts
 *****************************

-NEM works with absolute amounts, removing the comma when the mosaic can be divisible.
+NEM works with **absolute amounts**, removing the comma when the mosaic can be divisible.
 To get an absolute amount, multiply the amount of assets you want to create or send by 10\ :sup:`divisibility`.

-For example, if the mosaic has divisibility 2, to create or send 10 units (relative) you should define 1000 (absolute) instead.
+For example, if the mosaic has **divisibility** 2, to create or send 10 units (relative) you should define 1000 (absolute) instead.

 ****
 Cost